Photochemical Energy Conversion Artificial Photosynthesis

-After participation in the Module the student is familiar with the prospects of photochemical energy conversion for future energy storage technologies.
-In particular she/he is able
+After successful completion of the module the students are familiar with the prospects of photochemical energy conversion for future energy storage technologies.
+In particular, the students are able to

-1. to explain the physical foundations needed for photochemical energy conversion
+1. explain the physical foundations needed for photochemical energy conversion

-2. to determine the efficiency of individual energy transfer processes with physical concepts
+2. determine the efficiency of individual energy transfer processes with physical concepts

-3. to assess the rank of solar fuels in a future renewable energy scenario
+3. assess the rank of solar fuels in a future renewable energy scenario

-4. to estimate the applicability of different production routes of solar fuels
+4. estimate the applicability of different production routes of solar fuels

-5. to compare photochemical energy conversion to alternative concepts
+5. compare photochemical energy conversion to alternative concepts

 Bachelor in Physics or Chemistry